-Students will provide a brief discussion of the findings to the CI and s submit a Due at the end of the short, written summary paragraph of the discussion and findings to the Do CE clinical day.
+Students will provide a brief discussion of t he findings to the CI and submit a short, Due at the end of the clinical written summary paragraph of the discussi on and findings to the DCE day.

 Time for Completion: Students will be provided 1 patient/client.
 Should be completed by the end of the clinical day.